kkahara/missionary-dinner-calendar-alert/README.md

 Installation:

-Download app.js and config.json and store in the same directory of your choice.
+Download app.js and config_sample.json and store in the same directory of your choice. modify config_sample.json as you need and rename it to config.js
 Execute the app by executing the following in a command line tool: node app.js